 After successfully completing this degree you should be able to:

-- Understand and appropriately apply relevant theories, models and concepts of organisational behaviour
+- Describe theories, models and concepts of organisational behaviour and wellbeing

-- Apply organisational and behavioural knowledge to workplace problems / contexts referring to appropriate theory and research
+- Apply knowledge of organisational behaviour and wellbeing to workplace problems / contexts

-- Create solutions to workplace problems through the application and analysis of organisational behaviour principles, concepts and theories
+- Create solutions to workplace problems through the application and analysis of organisational behaviour and wellbeing principles, concepts and theories

 - Increase self-insight regarding individual, group and organisational behaviour